 The general outlook for employment in the construction sector within the GTA is very positive.

-According to the BuildForce Canada 2018-2027 Forecast:
+According BuildForce Canada’s 2018-2027 Forecast:

-- “The pace of construction employment growth in Central Ontario is expected to ease over the near term, but overall employment is expected to be sustained near current levels over the next decade.
+“The pace of construction employment growth in Central Ontario is expected to ease over the near term, but overall employment is expected to be sustained near current levels over the next decade.
 Moderate declines in residential construction in 2018 and 2019 are partly offset by a continued strengthening in institutional and commercial building construction, while major investment in public transportation and other infrastructure projects should sustain high levels of engineering-construction-related employment.
 Across the scenario period, anticipated shifts from residential to ICI building construction requirements contribute to generally balanced labour market conditions in the region.
 Rising demands in the GTA and Southwestern Ontario, however, may draw labour to these markets creating workforce challenges locally.”

 According to a January, 2016 article in Ontario Construction Report:

-- “The construction industry across Canada is facing a demographic cliff due to a rapidly aging workforce that will be lost to natural attrition factors,” said CCAT executive director Cristina Selva.
+““The construction industry across Canada is facing a demographic cliff due to a rapidly aging workforce that will be lost to natural attrition factors,” said CCAT executive director Cristina Selva.
 “Over the next decade more than 250,000 workers are expected to retire.
 An additional 81,000 jobs will be created due to expansion demands.
 This means that we will need to recruit, train, and retain more than 330,000 new tradesmen and women across the 34 core construction trades Canada wide.
 More than 46,000 of those jobs will be carpenters.
-This will be a huge challenge for our industry.”
+This will be a huge challenge for our industry.””

-Job boards and matching service
+Job boards and matching services

-- Canadian Construction Jobs
+- Canadian Construction Jobs.

-- Sabat Staffing (specializing in estimators, project managers, designers, project coordinators, office staff, controllers, and site personnel)
+- Sabat Staffing: specializing in estimators, project managers, designers, project coordinators, office staff, controllers, and site personnel.

 Helping refugees immigrate to Canada as skilled workers

-Stories in the media about newcomer employment in this sector
+Stories in the media

 - Are residential contractors missing the boat on the refugee hiring opportunity?
-(Canadian Contractor, Mar 21/18)
+(Canadian Contractor, Mar 21/18).